Chapter Five

 “I live up the street.”

-We left Richard and Janice to their own devices, which ultimately included marriage and two kids.
+They left Richard and Janice to their own devices, which ultimately included marriage and two kids.

 And there were close calls.
 Several people in the Bay Area had been murdered, seemingly at random other than they’re being white, in what was being called the Zebra killings.
 Rumors had it that the murders were an initiation into a club of some kind.
 I didn’t think much of it, driving up Geary in the Singer.
-I stopped and picked up a young black man who was hitch hiking, a pleasant looking fellow.
+Harry stopped and picked up a young black man who was hitch hiking, a pleasant looking fellow.

 Upon taking his seat in the car he pulled out a corkscrew, a four inch spiral that came to a sharp point with a wooden handle.